Short- and long-time path tightness of the continuum directed random polymer: Introduction

 \begin{definition}[Geodesics of the directed landscape] For $(x,s;y,t)\in \R_{\uparrow}^4$, a geodesic from $(x,s)$ to $(y,t)$ of the directed landscape is a random continuous function $\Gamma: [s,t]\to \R$ such that $\Gamma(s)=x$ and $\Gamma(t)=y$ and for any $s\le r_1< r_2 < r_3 \le t$ we have

-Thus the geodesics precisely contain the points where the equality holds in \eqref{def:metcomp}.
+Thus the geodesic precisely contain the points where the equality holds in \eqref{def:metcomp}.
 Given any $(x,s;y,t)\in \R_{\uparrow}^4$, by Theorem 12.1 in \cite{dov}, it is known that almost surely there is a unique geodesic $\Gamma$ from $(x,s)$ to $(y,t)$. \end{definition}